nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 its not been symlinked into our enviroment.

-lets take a look at tree dependices dependices.
+lets take a look at tree dependices.

 `nix-build '<nixpkgs>' -A tree`{{execute}}